lxtahmedtamer/Coffee-Vending-Machine/README.md

 # Coffee-Vending-Machine
-This code specifies in implementing a coffee vending machine and applying concepts of data structures and OOP in it
+This code specifies in implementing a coffee vending machine and applying concepts of data structures and OOP in it using Python